"Quality Outdoor Living Since 1995"

 Natural LightHigh (diminishes)High (permanent)None (solid) or partial

-Rain/Hail NoiseLoudQuietVery quiet (insulated)
+Rain/Hail NoiseLoudQuietVery quiet (solid panels)

 MaintenanceFrequentMinimalAlmost none